Problems with renting and energy bills

 If your landlord doesn't provide an EPC, they can be fined £500 or more.
 Find out more about EPCs on mygov.scot

-If your home isn't very energy efficient, you could ask the landlord to make the improvements in the report.
+If your home isn't energy efficient, you could ask the landlord to make the improvements recommended in the report.
 You can get advice from Home Energy Scotland.

 Landlords don't legally have to carry out the improvements recommended in the report at the moment.
-But the Scottish Government plans to introduce minimum legal standards of energy efficiency for private rented homes from 2020.
+The Scottish Government plans to introduce minimum legal standards of energy efficiency for private rented homes by the end of 2028.
 There's more information about these standards and free advice for landlords from Home Energy Scotland

 There are energy efficiency standards for social housing that landlords are expected to work towards.
 Speak to your landlord about what they're doing to make your home more energy efficient.